 Once you’re able to drive again, there are some important things to do and know:

-Your doctor is the best person to ask further questions about epilepsy.
-A handbook, Medical aspects of fitness to drive (which includes advice on licensing drivers with epilepsy), has been issued to all doctors.
+Your health practitioner is the best person to ask further questions about epilepsy.
+A handbook Medical aspects of fitness to drive (which includes advice on licensing drivers with epilepsy), has been issued to all health practitioners.